-Wikipedia gives a fairly complicated definition of social media, but for our purposes, consider that social implies two-way interaction, so social media is any medium of communication that allows interaction.
+Wikipedia gives a fairly complicated definition of social media, but for our purposes, consider that social implies two-way interaction, so included in social media is any medium of communication that allows interaction.
 Television, for example, would not be considered social media, but a homework help forum on the internet would be.
-And so would a class blog, whether it contains practice problems, students' help instructions to each other, practice quizzes, or anything else pertaining to the class.